credibledoc/credible-doc/log-combiner-parent/log-combiner/README.md

 * `insertLineSeparatorBetweenFiles` (optional, default false, allowed value `true`) if defined as `true`, System.lineSeparator() will be inserted after each file except the last one
-* `printNodeName` (optional, default true, allowed value `false`) if defined as `true`, log lines from sub-folders will be prefixed by sub-folder name.
-It is useful in case when the same application is installed on multiple nodes and each node generates its own logs.
-In this case each node files should be places in sub-folders.
+* `printNodeName` (optional, default true, allowed value `false`) if defined as `true`, log lines from sub-folders will be prefixed with the sub-folder name.
+The option is useful in case when the same application is installed on multiple nodes and each node generates its own logs.
+In this case each node files should be placed in the sub-folders.
 See example below.
-* `regex` (mandatory) the pattern of datetime searching in a log line
+* `regex` (mandatory) the datetime pattern provides searching for dates in the log files
-* `maxIndexEndOfTime` (optional) if defined, the first part of a line will be searched by matcher for datetime pattern.
+* `maxIndexEndOfTime` (optional) if defined, the first part of a line will be checked for a datetime pattern by a matcher.
-If not set, the whole line will be searched by matcher.
-For example if the whole line is 100 characters length, and `maxIndexEndOfTime` is set to `20`, the datetime will be searched in a substring from `0` to `20` characters of the line `exclusive`.
+If not set, the whole line will be checked by the matcher.
+For example if the whole line is 100 characters length, and `maxIndexEndOfTime` is set fot `20`, the datetime will be checked in a substring from `0` to `20` characters of the line `exclusive`.
 * `simpleDateFormat` (mandatory) a pattern for parsing datetime string to a `java.util.Date` object
-* `applicationName` (optional) if defined, each line in a merged file will be prefixed by this value.
+* `applicationName` (optional) if defined, each line in a merged file will be prefixed with this value.
-It is useful for better readability of merged files, where logs from different applications and nodes combined into a single file.
+It is useful for better readability of merged files, where logs from different applications and nodes are combined into a single file.
 In this case each line can be distinguished which application it belongs to.
 For example: